-MDES's community college Affiliate One-Stop Centers will leverage WIOA training funds with Pell Grants and other supportive services provided by Combined Plan Partners as indicated on the participant's Individualized Success Plan.
+MDES's community college Affiliate One-Stop Centers will leverage WIOA training funds, Pell Grants, and other supportive services provided by Combined Plan Partners as indicated on the participant's Individualized Success Plan.

-Adult Education funding is distributed according to the targeted needs of an area and the number of people without a high school diploma.
+AE funding is distributed according to the targeted needs of an area and the number of people without a high school diploma.
 Funding for AE programs is provided through a competitive grant award and is based on the annual appropriation from the Department of Education, Office of Career, Technical, and Adult Education.
 Grantees are aligned with system-wide goals and labor market needs of local program areas and have the capability to provide Smart Start Pathway Course services throughout the state.

-The Office of Workforce Development (AccelerateMS) provides funding for approved training programs through the state's Workforce Enhancement Training (WET) fund, a state funding source derived from employer unemployment insurance taxes.
+AccelerateMS provides funding for approved training programs through the state's WET fund, a state funding source derived from employer unemployment insurance taxes.

-MDRS leverages a variety of funds to better serve the training and education needs of clients.
-Sources of leveraged funds include client health insurance, Medicaid waiver programs, Pell Grants, WIOA Title I individual training accounts (ITA), Social Security insurance, Social Security disability insurance, and WIOA partner funds through Temporary Assistance for Needy Families (TANF).
+MDRS leverages a variety of funds to better serve the training and education needs of participants.
+Sources of leveraged funds include participant health insurance, Medicaid waiver programs, Pell Grants, WIOA Title I individual training accounts (ITA), Social Security insurance, Social Security disability insurance, and WIOA partner funds through Temporary Assistance for Needy Families (TANF).